 Or would they?

 I put it to you, dear readers.
 Have you noticed any funny business with fares lately?
-If you have, please comment or and I’ll investigate.
+If you have, please comment or send me a note and I’ll investigate.

 Why?
 Because no one can resist a good 9/11 conspiracy theory.